5.0 Upgrade Guide¶

 After

-from orchestrator.services.settings import get_engine_settings_table, get_engine_settings_table_for_update, generate_engine_settings_schema
+from orchestrator.core.services.settings import get_engine_settings_table, get_engine_settings_table_for_update, generate_engine_settings_schema

 engine_settings = get_engine_settings_table()